tmramble/Homepage/README.md

 Hello there!
 I'm Taylor Ramble, an aspiring IT professional with a passion for technology and a commitment to excellence.
 With experience in Azure, creating ticket systems, network security, and cloud computing, I'm excited to showcase my skills and accomplishments in the world of IT.

-## About Me

-I bring a wealth of knowledge and hands-on experience to the table.
-My journey in IT has been marked by a strong foundation in network security, cloud computing, and Azure, which has allowed me to excel in various IT-related endeavors.

 <h2>👨‍💻 Information Technology Projects:</h2>

 - <b>osTicket (Help Desk Ticketing System)</b>